gregorio-project/hyphen-la/patterns/README.md

 This directory contains three sets of Latin hyphenation patterns:

 - `hyph.la.liturgical.txt` contains the patterns for hyphenation of liturgical Latin (used by recent Solesmes books), it is the most tested set of patterns
-- `hyph.la.etymology.txt` contains the patterns for medieval hyphenation considering etymology
+- `hyph.la.classical.txt` contains the patterns for classical Latin considering etymology
-- `hyph.la.phonetic.txt` contains the patterns for "modern" (or ancient) hyphenation considering phonetic
+- `hyph.la.phonetic.txt` contains the patterns for medieval and modern Latin considering the Italian pronunciation and Italian typographic rules

-See [doc](../doc/) folder for more on the differences, and how to choose between the three.
+See [doc](../doc/) folder for more on the respective hyphenation rules use.

 ## Patterns elaboration

-### Strings of caracters
+### Strings of characters

-The patterns developed on this repository are hyphenated patterns given to the machine concerning a string of characters, in order to mark where a hyphenation is possible in a word, in agreement with the rules of meaning, phonetic and etymology.
+The patterns developed on this repository are hyphenation patterns given to the machine concerning a string of characters, in order to mark where a hyphenation is possible in a word, in agreement with the rules of meaning, phonetic and etymology.
 They are case insensitive.

 A dot at the beginning of the pattern indicates that the string applies exclusively to the beginnings of words.
 A dot at the end of the pattern indicates that the string applies exclusively to the end of the words.